Usage

 flags = pp.aiProcess_JoinIdenticalVertices | pp.aiProcess_Triangulate

-scene = aiImportFile('mymodel.3ds', flags)
+scene = aiImportFile('my_model.3ds', flags)

 if scene.HasTextures: